lheisey/ppv-addons/README.txt

 == Custom Taxonomy ==

 The custom taxonomy created is called **topics**, is non-hierarchical and is used in posts.
-Topics can be added in the Topics metabox when editing posts or using quick edit.
-The admin menu Posts - Topics can also be used to add or edit the topics.
-To change the taxonomy name from topics to something else will require editing the public/class-ppv-addons-public.php and includes/class-ppv-addons.php files.
+The admin menu Posts - Topics can be used to add or edit the topics, or using quick edit.
+To enable adding topics in the Topics metabox when editing posts change in the Tag_Checklist function the false parameter to true.

 == Plugin Installation ==